cseelhoff/coreos/README.md

+##To-Do
+Change from using A records for all of the container on the pihole to using CNAME records Make the script more non-destructive add acme.json check add stuff nexus container on the infraVM

 ##For the linux machines:

 acme.json, which has the cloudflare keys, should be in the ~/coreos/backup.
 Start.sh will go from there as long as it exists.